netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

           - NONE
       - Type of threshold that, when exceeded, triggers spillover.
 Available settings function as follows:

-        * ``CONNECTION`` - Spillover occurs when the number of client connections exceeds the threshold.
+        * CONNECTION - Spillover occurs when the number of client connections exceeds the threshold.

-        * DYNAMICCONNECTION - Spillover occurs when the number of client connections at the virtual server exceeds the sum of the maximum client (Max Clients) settings for bound services.
-Do not specify a spillover threshold for this setting, because the threshold is implied by the Max Clients settings of bound services.
+        * DYNAMICCONNECTION - Spillover occurs when the number of client connections at the virtual server the sum of the maximum client (Max Clients) settings for bound services.
+Do not specify a spillover for this setting, because the threshold is implied by the Max Clients settings of bound services.

-        * ``BANDWIDTH`` - Spillover occurs when the bandwidth consumed by the virtual server's incoming and outgoing traffic exceeds the threshold.
+        * BANDWIDTH - Spillover occurs when the bandwidth consumed by the virtual server's incoming and traffic exceeds the threshold.

-        * ``HEALTH`` - Spillover occurs when the percentage of weights of the services that are UP drops below the threshold.
-For example, if services svc1, svc2, and svc3 are bound to a virtual server, with weights 1, 2, and 3, and the spillover threshold is 50%, spillover occurs if svc1 and svc3 or svc2 and svc3 transition to DOWN.
+        * HEALTH - Spillover occurs when the percentage of weights of the services that are UP drops below threshold.
+For example, if services svc1, svc2, and svc3 are bound to a virtual server, with weights 2, and 3, and the spillover threshold is 50%, spillover occurs if svc1 and svc3 or svc2 and svc3 to DOWN.

-        * ``NONE`` - Spillover does not occur.
+        * NONE - Spillover does not occur.
     * - sopersistence

         *(str)*